williamliuecon/LRSE-Example-3/README.md

-This repository contains MATLAB code to replicate an updated version of Example 3 (Dynamic Discrete Choice) in the paper "Locally Robust Semiparametric Estimation" (Chernozhukov et al., 2022; subsection 3.2).
+This repository contains code for a remake of Example 3 (Dynamic Discrete Choice) in the paper "Locally Robust Semiparametric Estimation" (Chernozhukov et al., 2022; subsection 3.2).

+# INSTRUCTIONS
+1. Make sure dependencies 1-3 are installed.
+(Dependency 4 is included in this repository.)

+2. Run solve_Markov_DP.m, which will solve the Markov decision problem.
+   * This will use value iteration to solve an  "integrated Bellman equation" and will then plug the resulting "integrated value function" into a logit formula to get the conditional choice probablity function (for replacement), which is saved in cond_prob_repl_fn.m.

+3. Run get_stdist.m, which will get the stationary distribution of the Markov process for the engine mileage.
+   * This runs the Markov process for many burn-in periods, saving the subsequent observations in stdist_draws.mat.

+4. Set the variable "sample_size" and then run gen_data.m, which will generate the simulation datasets.
+   In the paper, the sample sizes reported are 100, 300, 1000, and 10000; the script must be run separately for each of these sample sizes.

+5. Set the variables "sample_size" and "spec" and then run estimate.m, which will calculate estimates using the simulation datasets.
+   You can set "sample_size" to be 100, 300, 1000, or 10000 and "spec" to be 1, 1.5, 2, 3, or 4; the script must be run separately for each possible pair of values.

+6. Run maketables.m (in the "Results" directory) to format the results as tables.

-# DEPENDENCIES (MATLAB)
+### DEPENDENCIES (MATLAB)
 1. Statistics and Machine Learning Toolbox
 2. Optimization Toolbox
 3. Symbolic Math Toolbox
 4. "All Permutations of integers with sum criteria" (Bruno Luong, 2024)

-# INSTRUCTIONS FOR REPLICATING THE TABLES
-1. Run solve_Markov_DP.m, which will solve the Markov decision problem.
-    * This will use value iteration to solve an  "integrated Bellman equation" and will then plug the resulting "integrated value function" into a logit formula to get the conditional choice probablity function (for replacement), which is saved in cond_prob_repl_fn.m.
-    * Example batch script for running on a computing cluster: LRSE_DP.sbatch.

-2. Run get_stdist.m, which will get the stationary distribution of the Markov process for the engine mileage.
-    * This runs the Markov process for many burn-in periods, saving the subsequent observations in stdist_draws.mat.
-    * Example batch script for running on a computing cluster: LRSE_stdist.sbatch.

-3. Set the variable "sample_size" and then run gen_data.m, which will generate the simulation datasets.
-   In the paper, the sample sizes reported are 100, 300, 1000, and 10000; the script must be run separately for each of these sample sizes.
-    * Example batch script for running on a computing cluster: LRSE_data.sbatch.

-4. Set the variables "sample_size" and "spec" and then run estimatenew.m in order to estimate parameters using the simulated data.
-   You can set "sample_size" to be 100, 300, 1000, or 10000 and "spec" to be 1, 1.5, 2, 3, or 4; the script must be run separately for each possible pair of values.
+### COMPUTING CLUSTER SUPPORT
+Steps 2-5 can be run on a HPC cluster and are written in a way that assumes doing so (although, they can be modified to run locally).
+Using a HPC cluster is particularly useful for steps 4-5, which require running scripts multiple times;
+LRSE_data.sbatch and LRSE_est.sbatch will use a Slurm job array to automatically create separate jobs for each choice.

-    * Example batch script for running on a computing cluster: LRSE_est.sbatch.
+Batch files for running on a HPC cluster are provided:

-5. Run maketables.m (in the "Results" directory) to format the results as tables.
+* LRSE_DP.sbatch
+* LRSE_stdist.sbatch
+* LRSE_data.sbatch
+* LRSE_est.sbatch

+Simply change the parameters in these batch files to fit your system and run them as with any Slurm batch job.
+The job array number corresponds to sample size (step 4) or sample size and specification pair (step 5).

+# NOTES
+### AUTHOR
+William Liu (liuw@mit.com) 2024
+* Original project by Ben Deaner (bdeaner@mit.edu or bendeaner@gmail.com) 2020

+### CHANGES FROM ORIGINAL PROJECT
+1. For the Markov transitions, the shock is now drawn from a different mixture distribution: 1+z times a half-normal with variance 1, where z denotes SUM_k {c_k * X_t,k+1}.

+2. The static component of the per-period utility function is now sqrt(1+a) rather than sqrt(a).

+3. Fixed code errors and numerical accuracy issues.

+4. Number of Monte Carlo draws increased to 1000.

-# CORRECTIONS FOR THE PAPER
+### ERRORS IN THE PAPER
 1. The constant in H() should be Euler's constant.
 (The 2s and the 7 are the wrong way around.)

 2. The bottom of page 1513 should say that there are 20 choices for gamma_1_ll'.